 Black Ironwood Olea capensis subs. macrocarpa, a member of the large Olive family, this tree has fruit sought after by the forest animals and birds so the oblong fleshy purple fruit about 20mm long will help you identify it when it is fruiting between April and August.

 Saffron: the False Saffron Cassine peragua is common in coastal forests as is the Climbing Saffron – a creeper version.
 The Common Saffron Elaeodendron croceum is found in the wetter real forests as opposed to the Dune (coastal) forest.
-It’s named because the colour under the bark is a rich yellow.
+It’s named because the colour under the bark is a rich orange-yellow.

 The leaves are very palatable to bushbuck and other browsers so the leaves are prickly when the tree is young but as it grows they lose their sharp teeth!
 The expensive culinary saffron comes from a little bulbous plant found in the Middle East and Southern Europe.

 N.B.You will notice at times, some trees that are numbered.
 If you make a note of them, you can look them up later in a reference book.

 Wild Pomegranate Burchinellia bubalina The Zulu name for it means 'Bird's liquor' and justly so because birds love the copious nectar they find in the dense orange-red tubular flowers which is what make this tree easily recognisable when it is in bloom between September and December.